Algebraic Priors for Approximately Equivariant Networks: Identifying optimal representations

-We present our findings in Figure~\ref{tab:tmnist}, with each run giving one row of the table, and we give a visualisation in Figure~\ref{fig:visualisation}.
-Low values in the algebra loss and equivariance loss columns show that we learn high-quality representations $\widehat \rho_\L$, which are strongly equivariant with respect to the representations $\rho_\I, \rho_\O$.
-By mapping the eigenvalues of $\widehat \rho_\L(a)$ to the nearest value in $\{-1, +1\}$, we can determine the corresponding irreducible representation.
-By inspection we see that our learned representations contain the $+1$ and $-1$ representations with approximately equal multiplicity, and hence to good approximation $\widehat \rho_\L$ is a multiple of the regular representation of $D_1$.
+Table~\ref{tab:tmnist} shows our findings, with each run giving one row of the table, and Figure~\ref{fig:visualisation} shows a visualization.
+Low values in the algebra and equivariance loss columns reveal high-quality representations $\widehat \rho_{Z}$, which are strongly equivariant with respect to the representations $\alpha_{\mathcal X}, \alpha_{\mathcal Y}$.
+By mapping the eigenvalues of $\widehat \rho_{Z}(a)$ to the nearest value in $\{-1, +1\}$, we can determine the corresponding irreducible representation.
+For the group $C_2$ the regular representation contains one copy of the -1 and +1 representations, and the learned $\widehat\rho_Z$ are close to a multiple of the regular representation.
+Furthermore, we report the number of linearly independent embedded orbits and, as expected, this corresponds to the number of copies of the regular representation found (Section~\ref{sec:theory}).